opensky74102/chrome-extension/readme.txt

 If the row the user clicks has an “Origin” city and state of Cleveland, OH and the “Destination” city and state is Miami, FL then they click to email, the email should pop up and say Cleveland, OH to Miami, FL in the subject line.
 The body should say “Hello, this is _____ from _____________.
-I’m interested in the load going from Cleveland, OH to Miami, FL.
+I’m interested in the load going from Cleveland, OH to Miami, FL".

-Let me know what you think.
-Thanks.`